Install the Ktor plugin

 First, we'll use the

-mavenimage to generate a distribution of the application.
+mavenimage to generate a fat JAR with the application.

 Then, the generated distribution will be run in the environment created based on the